updated: November 20, 2020

 - Episcopal Church Foundation Vital Practices – Blogs – COVID-19 Resources

 - ECCT: Episcopal Church in CT resources.
 Several current resources.

 - Update from Bishops (5/8/2020) – Click to download PDF

 - Update on COVID-19 Directions from Bishops (5/12/20)

 Weekly Live-streaming Services: The National Cathedral in Washington conducts weekly Sunday worship live.
 They also upload other weekly worship services.

-St. Peter’s Weekly Services (online viewing only until further notice)
+St. Peter’s Weekly Services

-Starting on October 3rd, we will be broadcasting live services on Our Facebook Page at 10 AM ET.
+We will be broadcasting live services on Our Facebook Page at 10 AM ET.
 We will also be uploading the video afterwards to our YouTube channel.
 If you have a smart television and watch services like Netflix or Hulu you also have access to YouTube channel in the same place.
 Below is the link to these recorded complete weekly services with Father Ron during this time.